-British-Chinese adoption studyFebruary 15th, 2013 in Health /
+British-Chinese adoption studyFebruary 15, 2013 in Medicine & Health / Health

 Research by Professor Alan Rushton, King's College London and the British Association for Adoption & Fostering (BAAF) gives new insight into the long-term effects and outcomes for children adopted from abroad.

 During the 1960s, just over a hundred girls were sent to the UK via the International Social Services UK Hong Kong Adoption Project and placed for adoption.
 Funded by the Nuffield Foundation, the study reports how 72 women have fared in life.